 To find out more about the volunteer opportunities we offer in our Play Service, call Blanche Thompson, Play Development Officer on 028 9027 0470 or 07876 477373 or email@example.com

-During July and August our community and play centres run summer schemes for the 4 -14 age group, offering a range of centre-based activities, trips and events.
-Volunteers can share their skills and hobbies, as well as developing new skills.
+During July and August our community and play centres run summer schemes for the 4 to 14 age group, offering a range of centre-based activities, trips and events.

 This is made up of 36 young people aged 13 to 18 years old who represent the nine electoral wards in Belfast.
 The forum provides a way for us to engage with young people and hear their views.
 It also offers young people a place to raise the issues that are important to them.
 Youth Forum volunteers assist and support Youth Forum members to perform their duties and participate in the programme of work.